 I tried to start a conversation with one of the robot people, a woman sitting at a desk in what appeared to be a bedroom (I didn't get her name, or her geographical location).
 It took her a moment to realize I was trying to talk to her.
 Because the camera through which she saw the room was attached above the monitor where her face appeared, it looked (to her) as if I was staring at her chest.

-I stooped to the level of her monitor, as you would to a child, and did my best to ask good journalistic questions, but it was difficult to hear her voice through the speakers over the din in the room, and her face on the monitor kept freezing, then getting swept up in a digital swirl before re-forming in a different position on the screen.
+I stooped to the level of her monitor, like you would to a child, and did my best to ask good journalistic questions, but it was difficult to hear her voice through the speakers over the din in the room, and her face on the monitor kept freezing, then getting swept up in a digital swirl before re-forming in a different position on the screen.

 She said she was having trouble hearing Mr. Cousins over the ambient noise in the room, which might help to explain the look of vague consternation on her face during the reporter huddle.
 She could see the room pretty well, because the robot had cameras both in the front and in the back, but she was worried about running into people.

 As her answers to my questions got longer, the speaker kept cutting out, and I was only able to make out a word here and there.
 I was also becoming aware that I was standing directly in front of another robot-journalist to my left who was trapped in the crowd, but it didn't seem possible to include him/it in the conversation.

 The whole experience was anxiety-inducing, and weirdly intimate: in a room full of people, I was looking into someone's bedroom.
 Yet the robot also seemed distant.
 I found myself basically less interested in her/it than I am in your average flesh-and-blood, present-in-the-room human, and felt a little guilty about this, and as a result had to try extra hard to make the necessary non-verbal sympathetic and reassuring signals to communicate that she had my full attention.